Argonne-National-Laboratory/DSP/README.md

 Prerequisites
 -------------
 We recommend to install and run DSP on a linux-type cluster with MPI library.
 If a cluster is not available for you, then the following packages are required to build DSP.
 Please have the packages available on your machine.
-* MPICH -- DSP uses MPI functions to parallelize dual decomposition methods.
+* MPICH -- This is **required** to build and run DSP.
 It is required to install a version of MPICH, which is available from http://www.mpich.org/downloads/.
 On Linux, you can also do
 ```bash
     sudo apt-get install libmpich-dev
 ```
-* CMake -- This package is required to build DSP and all the other external software packages.
+* CMake -- This package is **required** to build DSP and all the other external software packages.
 It is available from http://www.cmake.org/download/.
 On Linux, you can also do
 ```bash
     sudo apt-get install cmake
 ```
-* BLAS/LAPACK -- These linear algebra libraries may already be available on your machine.
+* BLAS/LAPACK -- These linear algebra libraries are **required** and may already be available on your machine.
 If not, the source codes are available from http://www.netlib.org/blas/blas.tgz and http://www.netlib.org/lapack/lapack-3.5.0.tgz.
 Or on linux you can install them by typing
 ```bash
     sudo apt-get install libblas-dev
     sudo apt-get install liblapack-dev
 ```
-* svn -- A subversion software package is required to download an external package Coin-SMI used in DSP.
+* svn -- A subversion software package is **required** to download an external package Coin-SMI used in DSP.
 You can install it by
 ```bash
     sudo apt-get install subversion
 ```
-* GNU Make/Autoconf/Automake -- These are likely available on any machine.
+* GNU Make/Autoconf/Automake -- These are **required** and likely available on any machine.
 If not, you can get them as follows.
 ```bash
     sudo apt-get install build-essential
     sudo apt-get install autoconf
     sudo apt-get install automake
 ```

-The following packages need to be installed on your system and located on ./extra directory before DSP may be built.
+The following packages are also **required** to build and run DSP and need to be located on ./extra directory before DSP may be built.

 * MA27 (./extra/ma27-1.0.0) -- MA27 is a library for solving sparse symmetric indefinite linear systems.
 To build OOQP solver, you must have this installed.
 This is part of HSL (formerly the Harwell Subroutine Library), a collection of ISO Fortran codes for large scale scientific computation.
 You can download the source files and obtain a free personal license from http://www.hsl.rl.ac.uk/download/MA27/1.0.0/a/.
 Move the downloaded directory to ./extras/ma27-1.0.0/